PramitManna/AutoPost2/README.md

-# AutoPost - Automated Social Media Management System
+# AutoPost - Secure Social Media Publishing Platform

+A production-ready social media automation platform with enterprise-grade security, built for Meta App Review compliance and scalable deployment.

 A production-ready Next.js application for automating social media posts to Facebook and Instagram with AI-powered captions, professional templates, and cost optimization.